Tuba Shahi Mosque

-The mosque is named after Tuba Shahi, a woman who commissioned the construction of the edifice.
-The inscription on the mosque indicates that it was built in 1481-1482.
-In 1720-1721 at the order of Muhammad Khan, the Baku Khan, restoration works were carried out in the building.
+The former mosque was built not far from the Quadrangular Mardakan Castle dating from the Shirvanshahs era.
 The mosque has a clearly defined volume in the form of a parallelepiped completed with a dome.
 The central part of the prayer hall is covered with a dome resting on sails.
 On four sides, the central prayer hall is adjoined by lateral rectangular rooms.